PavithraGopan/Caesar_Cipher_Python/README.md

 # Caesar_Cipher_Python

-# Secret Code Generator - Python Assignment
+# Secret Code Generator - Python

 This is a Python program that acts as a **Secret Code Generator** using a basic Caesar cipher technique.
 The program allows you to encode and decode messages by shifting the letters in the alphabet by a specified amount.